-Celebrity mum, Sam Faiers, had parents divided over whether she should be giving 6 month-old baby Paul Spanish lessons.
+Celebrity mums like Cheryl Cole and Sam Faiers have had parents divided over whether they should be giving their young babies Spanish lessons.
 Well, there are countless reasons why introducing babies to a second language is such a great idea!

 Babies and toddlers understand instinctively that language is something to explore, to play around with and to enjoy - this is such a joy to watch as a parent.
 Decades of research suggest that introducing babies to a second language before they are 6 months old helps to shape the brain at its most flexible stage.
 As a child gets older, the brain's ability to restructure itself diminishes, and by a very early age (between 6 and 9 years old) the window has virtually closed.
 This is why young children the world over can learn one or more languages almost effortlessly, while older children and adults struggle to become fluent or develop good accents.